Mastering the Art of Soju: A Foreigner’s Guide to Korean Drinking Etiquette (2026)

 One of the first things a foreigner notices is that when a Korean drinks in front of an elder or a superior, they subtly turn their head away.
 To an outsider, it might look like they are hiding something, but the reason is purely about respect.

-The Modern Interpretation: Today, it’s not about being "subservient"; it’s a social lubricant.
+• The Modern Interpretation: Even in my own workplace, I see my younger employees doing this out of habit.
+It’s not about being "subservient" anymore; it’s a social lubricant.
 It shows that you recognize the hierarchy and are making a conscious effort to be polite.
-Even if your Korean friends tell you, "It's okay, don't worry about it," doing it anyway will earn you instant respect!
+Even if your friends say, "It's okay, don't worry about it," doing it anyway will earn you instant "points" for your cultural manners!

 2. The "First Glass" (Cheot-jan) Ritual